-There are many opinions out there which fortunately are started to match: 10% of your daily calories would be the maximum for added sugars.
+There are many opinions out there which fortunately do match: 10% of your daily calories would be the maximum for added sugars.

 - Better Health Victoria advises that No more than 10% of your total energy intake per day should come from added sugars.

 That is 25 grams, or 6 teaspoons of sugar per day.

 - The sugar topic in wikipedia reveals:

 On May 20, 2016, the U.S. Food and Drug Administration announced changes to the Nutrition Facts panel displayed

 on all foods, to be effective by July 2018.
 New to the panel is a requirement to list "Added sugars" by weight and as a percent of Daily Value (DV).
 For vitamins and minerals, the intent of DVs is to indicate how much should be consumed.
 For added sugars, the guidance is that 100% DV should not be exceeded.
 100% DV is defined as 50 grams.
 For a person consuming 2000 calories a day, 50 grams is equal to 200 calories and thus 10% of total calories - the same guidance as the World Health Organization.

 The body can use two main fuels for energy, glucose or ketones.
 The energy source is needed by all the cells and organs of our bodies, including our muscles and our brain.
 In people who eat a diet moderate to high in carbohydrates, the brain's main energy source is glucose.
 In people who eat a low carb-ketogenic diet, the brain can use ketones to meet a major portion of its energy needs.

 My current diet is based on fresh food or home-based cooking.
 So I do not have to consider the sugar added to processed foods.